Tj717/Seattle-Map-Tiles/README.md

 ## Fourth Layer: Bright-Themed Map
 ![Layer 4](/img/map4.png)
 - Zoom level: 10 - 14
 - This layer is a custom map style I designed using Mapbox Studio.
 I adjusted the size of the icons and the color of the water and the land to make the map's color more soothing and bright.
-The warm colors of the base map also serve as a good contrast to the colors of the icons of the hospitals if the users want to combine the two layers.
+The warm colors of the base map also serve as a good contrast to the colors of the icons of the hospitals if the users want to combine the two layers, which is specifically why I put this map layer at the top in the toggle menu.